anshig135/5G-Network-Performance-Analyzer/README.md

 # 5G Network Analyzer

-A Python-based project to interact with a 5G modem (such as Quectel modules) using AT commands.
-This tool helps you test, monitor, and analyze modem responses such as signal strength, registration, and connectivity.
+## 📌 Project Overview
+The 5G Network Performance Analyzer is a Python-based tool to monitor, log, and visualize 5G network Key Performance Indicators (KPIs) in real-time.
+It connects to a Quectel 5G modem (or similar) using AT commands over a serial interface.
+This tool helps in field testing, coverage analysis, and quality mapping of 5G networks.

 ---